-The museum is closed for the 2013 season.
+The museum is open for the 2014 season.
 We are in the process of updating the website so stay tuned in.

 Tours can be arranged during the off season by contacting the museum.